nvidia-holoscan/holoscan-sdk/docs/gpu_resident.md

 #### Connection Strategy

-When two operators are connected, the executor decides how to set up shared device memory based on what each port declares:
+When two operators are connected, the executor decides how to set up shared device memory for each port pair independently based on what each port declares:

 1. **Both ports declare a memory block size** -- the executor allocates a shared buffer (sizes must match).
 2. **One port declares a device pointer** -- the executor uses that pointer for both ports.
 If the other port has a memory block size, it is ignored (with a warning).